 - 2.1.
-The Council has not previously had an Operational Parking Policy, however in 2008 Cabinet approved the criteria for residents support prior to the delivery of new parking schemes (Appendix B). - 2.2.
-Car ownership has grown significantly over recent years with parking in residential streets becoming very problematic, residents are regularly looking to the council to resolve the issues they face.
+The Council has not previously had a Parking Policy, however in 2008 Cabinet approved the criteria for residents' support prior to the delivery of new parking schemes (Appendix B). - 2.2.
+Car ownership has grown significantly over recent years with parking in residential streets becoming very problematic, residents are regularly looking to the Council to resolve the issues they face. - 2.3.

-- 2.3.
 One of the solutions is the introduction of residents parking schemes. - 2.4.
-The vast majority of the Boroughs current residential parking schemes have been in place for over 15 years, with residents and Members regularly raising concerns over how they serve the community. - 2.5.
-The main issues being raised are lack of parking spaces, HMO's being provided with permits, medical carer parking and non residents parking. - 2.6.
-The Council is improving its service to the public through the introduction of its ICE programme, part of the proposed new policy will help deliver efficiencies and savings meeting key aims of the ICE programme.
+Most of the Boroughs current residential parking schemes have been in place for over 15 years, with residents and Members regularly raising concerns over how they serve the community. - 2.5.
+The main issues being raised are lack of parking spaces, HMO's being provided with permits, medical carer parking and non-residents' parking. - 2.6.
+The Council is improving its service to the public through the introduction of the introduction of virtual permits to replace the current paper permits.
+This is part of the ICE programme that will help deliver efficiencies and savings. - 2.7.
+The Proposed Policy seeks to introduce several key changes to how residents Parking Schemes are both developed and managed, these are with an aim to improve the value of schemes to residents whilst allowing them more flexibility.

-3. DETAILS OF THE POLICY
+3. DETAILS OF THE PROPOSAL